Surface Optimization of Superconducting Aluminum Resonators for Robust Quantum Device Fabrication: Results and Discussion

 \subsection{Passivation via Oxidation}

 For an initial assessment of the process influence on material loss, oxygen plasma treatments were performed in remote and direct mode (see Section~\ref{sec:ApproachA}).
+As MA and SA surfaces are affected simultaneously, we can not distinguish individual losses.
 Remote oxygen plasma slightly reduced $\delta_\mathrm{LP}$ compared to untreated samples, with longer exposure times yielding marginally lower losses (see Fig.~\ref{fig:oxygen}).
 Overall, $\Tilde{\delta}_\mathrm{LP}$ for the 120\,s remote plasma process showed a reduction of approximately 50\% compared to untreated samples, although the IQR remain relatively large and partially overlapping.
 This is in contrast to others \cite{oconnell_microwave_2008,cicak_low-loss_2010}, which reported on increased dielectric losses resulting from thicker oxides.
 The reduced loss may be attributed to oxygen radicals filling oxygen vacancies in the non-stoichiometric surface oxides or to additional ashing of polymer residues originating from the protective resist.
 The 50\,W direct plasma process yielded similar results to the 20\,sec remote plasma.

 However, the high-power (290\,W) direct plasma process increased $\Tilde{\delta}_\mathrm{LP}$ beyond the upper quartile of the untreated reference.
-The elevated ion energies likely damage both the Si and Al surfaces, thereby increasing the dielectric losses, making this process unsuited for our post processing purpose.
+The elevated ion energies likely damage both the Si and Al surfaces, thereby increasing the dielectric losses of the MA and SA interface, making this process unsuited for our post processing purpose.